Course Catalog

 Fine Arts

-Students will learn a variety of artistic techniques and gain experience in various art mediums through exploring the elements of art and design: Line, Color, Shape, Space, Form, Texture and Value.
-Students will learn art fundamentals through assignments in drawing, painting, printmaking, sculpture and ceramics.
-Shortened Monday periods are used to explore Art History and the context of visual ideas.
+Students will learn a variety of artistic techniques and gain experience in various art mediums through exploring the elements of art and design, including line, color, shape, space, form, texture, and value.
+Students will learn art fundamentals through assignments in drawing, painting, printmaking, sculpture, and ceramics.
+Students also explore art history and the context of visual ideas.

 Drawing

-Students will explore the wide range of artistic possibilities in the subject of drawing, and will create works in pencil, charcoal, ink and pastel.
-The course will include units in line drawing, portraiture/figure drawing, still life, abstract and perspective technical drawing.
+Students will explore the wide range of artistic possibilities in drawing and create works in pencil, charcoal, ink, and pastel.
+The course will include units in line drawing, portraiture/figure drawing, still life, abstract, and perspective technical drawing.
 Students will keep a regular sketchbook.

 Ceramics

-This challenging course will introduce students to the wide range of techniques involved in creating functional pottery.
-Students will use the pottery wheel to create bowls, plates and mugs, as well as create large-scale hand built pots.
+This challenging course will introduce students to a wide range of techniques for creating functional pottery.
+Students will use the pottery wheel to create bowls, plates, and mugs, and to build large-scale hand-built pots.
 They will also work with glazes and firing techniques to develop colored finishes.

 Painting

 Students in Painting class will learn how to control color and advance their skills across a wide range of mediums and techniques.
-Assignments in the course are designed to teach the importance of good composition and use of the elements and principles of art and design.
-Students will make paintings using watercolor, acrylic and oil paint.
-They will also get to stretch their own canvases.
-We will also study famous paintings in art history.
+Assignments in the course are designed to teach the importance of good composition and the use of the elements and principles of art and design.
+Students will make paintings using watercolor, acrylic, and oil paint.
+They will also get to stretch their own canvases and study famous paintings in art history.

 Sculpture

-This class will explore art in the 3rd dimension.
-Students will learn about sculpture through a range of assignments, including figure sculptures and portrait heads in clay, the assemblage of sculptures from found objects, and carvings in wood and stone.
-Other materials used in sculpting throughout the semester are cardboard, wax, wire and sheet metal.
+This class will explore 3D art.
+Students will learn about sculpture through a range of assignments, including clay figure sculptures and portrait heads, assemblages of sculptures from found objects, and carvings in wood and stone.
+Other materials used in sculpting throughout the semester are cardboard, wax, wire, and sheet metal.
 This class promises to be challenging and fun.

 1 credit

-Prerequisite: Fundamental of Art and Design and at least 2 medium courses.
-Application process and approval of art teacher.
+Prerequisites: Fundamentals of Art and at least 2 medium courses.
+Application and teacher approval

-This class is closely modeled after a college-level art course.
+This class closely mirrors a college-level art course.
 Students develop their own unique ideas and express them in a series of artistic works.
-These works fulfill the portfolio requirements of the AP College Board, and are submitted for judging at the end of the year.
-Students choose the media and subject matter themselves, work one-on-one with the instructor and receive weekly class critiques.
-This class is especially recommended for those students with interest in pursuing an art related career or college program.
+These works meet the College Board's portfolio requirements and are submitted for judging at the end of the year.
+Students choose the media and subject matter themselves, work one-on-one with the instructor, and receive weekly class critiques.
+This class is especially recommended for students interested in pursuing an art-related career or college program.

 Digital Photography

 Digital Photography will provide an overview of photo composition and photo editing.
-Projects will mix artistic and journalistic subjects, including both candid and posed portraits, nature, sports action and photo essays.
-Other topics include: using Photoshop software; working with natural and artificial light; experimenting with aperture, shutter speed and manual SLR settings; using different lenses; cropping images; choosing and evaluating compact and digital SLR cameras; creating portfolio websites and displaying work in online portfolios; copyright protections and using watermarks; creating online slideshows; and finding resources for independent learning.
-Student work may be published in the school newspaper, yearbook and online media website.
+Projects will feature a mix of artistic and journalistic subjects, including candid and posed portraits, nature, sports action, and photo essays.
+Other topics include: using Photoshop and Lightroom software; working with natural and artificial light; experimenting with aperture, shutter speed, and manual DSLR settings; using different lenses; cropping images; choosing and evaluating compact and digital DSLR cameras; creating portfolio websites and displaying work in online portfolios; creating online slideshows; and finding resources for independent learning.
+Student work may be published in the school newspaper, yearbook, and on the school's online media website.

 Exploration of Theatre/Acting